Athena-Home-Loans/keydra/docs/en/quickstart.rst

 * An AWS account.
 Don't have one, free tier is fine!
 Go get a free one at https://aws.amazon.com/free !

-* An Atlassian Bitucket account, to host your Keydra configuration.
+* An Atlassian Bitbucket account, to host your Keydra configuration.
 We only support Bitbucket right now, but expect to add other code repository providers in the future.
 You can `create a free account here. <https://id.atlassian.com/signup?application=bitbucket>`_

 ==================